PRACTICAL ADVICE ON INFECTION CONTROL

 MEDICAL FACE MASKS

 I do not recommend paper face masks.
 They are designed to be used in hospitals and worn for short periods of time such as a nurse putting one on to go in to a room to carry out a procedure on a patients before leaving the room and disposing of it.
 Once these masks become damp from exhaled air they are worthless as the virus can then pass through it.
 Wearing these in public just makes people feel safer.
-Though in fainess it must be recognised that should a wearing suddenly cough our sneeze, the projection of their infected droplets will be contained.
+Though in fairness it must be recognised that should a person wearing one suddenly cough our sneeze, the projection of their infected droplets will be contained.
 Though they would then need to change the mask immeadiately.

 LATEX FREE EXAMINATION GLOVES

 When I first joined the Ambulance Service back in 1976 the wearing of rubber gloves was unheard of, you wouldn't believe what we had to put our hands in to but we were protected by a strict code of infection control especially thorough hand washing.
 However thankfully times move on and in the current climate these gloves are in my view essential.
 They come in different sizes, if in doubt buy them too big, better that way than too small.
-As a guide my hand size is seven and I take a large.
+As a guide my hand size is seven and I take a 'large' size.
 As a guide, a man's glove size is the size of his Willie measured in inches and divided by two (yeah - I wish!)

 AUTOSMART G101 CLEANER

-Between 2003 & 2008, in my final role as a career within the ambulance Service, I was tasked with doing all of the legwork, research and writing of Standard Operating Procedures (SOP's) to introduce a 'Quality Assured' system of ambulance cleaning and equipment preparation.
+Between 2003 & 2008, in my final role as a career within the Ambulance Service, I was tasked with doing all of the legwork, research and writing of Standard Operating Procedures (SOP's) to introduce a 'Quality Assured' system of ambulance cleaning and equipment preparation.
 G101 is one of the cleaning products we used.
 I asked the rep if G101 killed MRSA and he said he didn't know, but they worked with a team of chemists in the Midlands and he'd put the question to them.
 About two weeks later he came back to inform me that the chemists had grown MRSA cultures in the lab and G101 killed it effectively at what was its current dilution rate of one-to-forty (it looks as if it's now one-to-thirty).
 To be fair we often used it neat, but when I regularly took swabs to check the systems effectiveness not a thing had survived on any of the ambulance interior surfaces (not surprisingly the main areas of contamination were hand and grab rails, the side handles on the stretcher trolleys, cupboard handles and the floors - remember that the next time you see a brat kid stood or sat in the main section of a supermarket trolley being pushed by Wayne or Waynetta).

 This is what I would be buying if I were back in the UK right now.
 In fact I now regret not having bought a five-litre container to bring with us.
 I would recommend having one spray container of neat G101 for stubborn jobs and one spray bottle with a one-to-twenty solution in it.